-2. Model Description
+2. MODEL DESCRIPTION

-The coronal field model used in this article is based on the work of Galsgaard & Nordlund (1996) and Galsgaard (2002) who performed a series of 3-D MHD experiments demonstrating how small-scale coronal structure (such as current sheets) arise from a sequence of simple photospheric boundary motions.
-The coronal field is assumed to be anchored in the photosphere at both ends, and is 'straightened out': i.e. large-scale magnetic field curvature is ignored.
-The initial magnetic field is uniform everywhere, while the density changes by a factor of a thousand between photosphere and corona.
+The coronal field model used in this article is based on the work of Galsgaard & Nordlund (1996) and Galsgaard (2002), who performed a series of three-dimensional MHD experiments demonstrating how small-scale coronal structure (such as current sheets) arise from a sequence of simple photospheric boundary motions.
+The coronal field is assumed to be anchored in the photosphere at both ends, and is "straightened out:" i.e., large-scale magnetic field curvature is ignored.
+The initial magnetic field is uniform everywhere, while the density changes by a factor of 1000 between the photosphere and the corona.
 The atmosphere is initially in hydrostatic equilibrium.
 Photospheric motions are then imposed at the boundaries using a simple sinusoidal incompressible shear pattern that is randomly changed in time.
-These boundaries are impenetrable and infinitely conducting so that the imposed boundary motions advect the magnetic footpoints with it and impose stress on the entire system.
+These boundaries are impenetrable and infinitely conducting so that the imposed boundary motions advect